carlosonunez/docker-proxy/README.md

 This image creates a Docker container that:

-* Connects to your personal or corporate VPN through openconnect, and
+* Connects to your personal or corporate VPN through your or your company's VPN server, and
 * Creates a HTTP/HTTPS/SOCK proxy that browsers on your host can use to forward traffic through.

 Inspired by [wazum/openconnect-proxy](https://github.com/wazum/openconnect-proxy) and